idrsolutions/Java-Image-Examples/README.md

 This is a curated set of examples, not a full catalogue of every conversion or library IDRsolutions supports.
 For the complete feature list and documentation, see [our JDeli docs](https://www.idrsolutions.com/docs/jdeli/).

+You will need a [license](https://www.idrsolutions.com/jdeli/pricing) or a trial to use JDeli, you can [sign up for a trial here](https://www.idrsolutions.com/jdeli/your-trial).

 ## Structure
 Each problem gets its own package.
 Inside it, one class per library, so you can compare approaches directly.
 Each package's README covers the problem in more depth: gotchas, format-specific quirks, and a short comparison of the libraries shown.